HannimalCrackers/DHUM_73000/007_workinprogress.md

 * I used commands I didn't understand in Terminal to batch rename my images, even though it was scary.
     * [StackExchange source](https://apple.stackexchange.com/questions/236213/renaming-files-names-in-bulk-any-smarter-solution)

+&nbsp; &nbsp; &nbsp; &nbsp;

+#### Data prep
+* Field with date and time came in as string, converted to Date & Time field &nbsp;
+* Image names only provided as part of path, so split path to access name only data &nbsp;
+* Created CALC to create new name field for images with image index # and YYYYMM info at beginning &nbsp;
+* Created CALCs to split out hashtags from captions, which removed hashtag character so I created more CALCs to add hashtag back in.
+Ended up with way too many CALCs probably.
+&nbsp;
+* Batch renamed images to match name CALC from Tableau using commands in Terminal

+&nbsp; &nbsp; &nbsp; &nbsp;

+#### Other notes